-For Silvester 2020, fireworks are banned in most parts of Germany – not to mention that bars, clubs and other cultural institutions are not open.
+For Silvester 2021, fireworks are banned in most parts of Germany – not to mention that nightclubs are shut, along with many other leisure venues in different states.

 But don’t let that spoil the fun: here are 10 typical German traditions to ring in the New Year, and which can be carried out at home or in a small gathering.